Christopher Guest

-Christopher Haden-Guest, 5th Baron Haden-Guest (born February 5, 1948), known professionally as Christopher Guest, is an American and British actor, comedian, screenwriter and director.
+Christopher Haden-Guest, 5th Baron Haden-Guest (born February 5, 1948), known professionally as Christopher Guest, is an American-British actor, comedian, screenwriter and director.
 Guest has written, directed, and starred in his series of comedy films shot in mockumentary style.
 He co-wrote and acted in the rock satire This Is Spinal Tap (1984), and later directed a string of satirical mockumentary films such as Waiting for Guffman (1996), Best in Show (2000), A Mighty Wind (2003), For Your Consideration (2006), and Mascots (2016).
 He also acted in the films Death Wish (1974), Little Shop of Horrors (1986), The Princess Bride (1987), and A Few Good Men (1992); and was a regular cast member on the 10th season of Saturday Night Live.

 Guest holds a hereditary British peerage as the 5th Baron Haden-Guest.
-He was active in the House of Lords until the 1999 reform abolished his seat.
-When using his title, he is normally styled as Lord Haden-Guest.
+He was an active member of the House of Lords from 1996 until the 1999 reforms abolished his seat.
+When his title is used, he should be styled as Lord Haden-Guest.
 Guest is married to the actress Jamie Lee Curtis.

-Early life
+Early life, family and education

 Guest was born on February 5, 1948 in New York City, the son of Peter Haden-Guest, a British United Nations diplomat who later became the 4th Baron Haden-Guest, and his second wife, the former Jean Pauline Hindes, an American former vice president of casting at CBS.
-Guest's paternal grandfather, Leslie, Baron Haden-Guest, was a Labour Party politician, who was a convert to Judaism.
-Guest's paternal grandmother, a descendant of the Dutch Jewish Goldsmid family, was the daughter of Colonel Albert Goldsmid who founded the Jewish Lads Brigade and the Maccabaeans.
-Guest's maternal grandparents were Jewish emigrants from Russia.
-Both of Guest's parents had become atheists, and Guest himself had no religious upbringing.
-In 1938, his uncle, David Guest, a lecturer and Communist Party member, was killed in the Spanish Civil War, fighting in the International Brigades.
+Both of Guest's parents were atheists, and Guest himself had no religious upbringing.

-Guest spent parts of his childhood in his father's native United Kingdom.
-He attended the High School of Music & Art (New York City), studying classical music (clarinet) at the Stockbridge School in the village of Interlaken in Stockbridge, Massachusetts.
+Guest spent parts of his childhood in the UK, but he attended the High School of Music & Art in New York City.
+Additionally he studied classical music (clarinet) at the Stockbridge School in the village of Interlaken in Stockbridge, Massachusetts.
 He later took up the mandolin, became interested in country music, and played guitar with Arlo Guthrie, a fellow student at Stockbridge School.
-Guest later began performing with bluegrass bands until he took up rock and roll.
-Guest went to Bard College for a year and then studied acting at New York University's Graduate Acting Program at the Tisch School of the Arts, graduating in 1971.
+Guest later began performing with bluegrass bands until transitioning to rock and roll.
+Guest attended Bard College for a year and then studied acting at New York University's Graduate Acting Program at the Tisch School of the Arts, graduating in 1971.